BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 It was technological thinking that first understood nature in such a way that nature could be challenged to unlock its forces and energy.
 Modern technology is a distraction from our state of *being-in-the-world* (*Befindlichkeit*), which is always contingent on a mood that Heidegger calls *Sorge*, i.e., signifying fear, worry, or care.

 >Modern technology is not applied natural science, far more is modern natural science the application of the essence of technology.
-[Nature is therefore] the fundamental piece of inventory of the technological standing reserve — and nothing else. -- Martin Heidegger
+[Nature is therefore] the fundamental piece of inventory of the technological standing reserve---and nothing else. -- Martin Heidegger

 The nature of *being-in-the-world* is such that we can never escape these concerns, but we frequently attempt to deny them.
 We distract ourselves from our worries, the primary of which is death, and consequently live inauthentically.